 Hearing about the Big Lunch, and knowing from their own experience that making friends is easier when there’s a good brew and some cake involved, Simone and Yvonne came up with Share Club.
 Share Club is all about ‘matching up’ people – ideally an older person who struggles with social isolation, with a local person – and the couple then get-together once a week to enjoy a freshly cooked meal.
 Hearing about the vast amount of food which is wasted across the UK, Simone was quick to get creative and Share Clubs were signed up to Fair Share, enabling Simone and Yvonne to receive surplus food for the project.

-Today is Silver Sunday: the national day to celebrate all that older people contribute to our communities, and wider society.
-So we are delighted that, having received funding from Brightlife Cheshire, Community Compass will today be launching the first Share Club in Winsford, Cheshire.
+We are delighted that, having received funding from Brightlife Cheshire, Community Compass launched the first Share Club in Winsford, Cheshire.
 As well as the weekly meals, Share Club will meet as a bigger group once a month allowing the Share Clubbers to build on the connections they have made.
 Fresh produce will also be shared out in Fair Share goodie bags, providing older people with food they may not otherwise have easy access to.